Finetuned/modx-cli/memory-bank/systemPatterns.md

 5. **SSH and Alias Support**: The CLI can execute commands on remote servers via SSH and supports aliases for simplifying command execution across multiple environments.
 6. **YAML Configuration**: YAML is used for alias configuration files, providing a more human-readable format for complex configuration structures.
 7. **Mock Objects for Testing**: PHPUnit with mock objects is used for testing to avoid requiring an actual MODX installation.
+8. **Custom Commands via YAML Configuration**: Task 11 introduced a YAML-based configuration system for custom commands that extends the CLI without modifying core files.
+9. **Test-Driven Development (TDD)**: Task 11 was implemented using TDD methodology, establishing a pattern for future development with comprehensive test coverage.
+10. **Integrated Command Naming**: Commands are integrated into existing namespaces rather than creating parallel hierarchies to maintain consistency and discoverability.

 ## Design patterns in use